We’ve updated and verified all of the prices and policies as of 2019.

 - 1 million emergency medical insurance per person.

-- You can be covered up to a maximum of 547 days , but you must have valid government health insurance plan for the entire duration of your trip.
+- You must have valid government health insurance plan for the entire duration of your trip.

 - travelcuts insurance only covers travellers under age 50, and over 15 days old.

-- You can get an extension on your trip, but you must call travelcuts to apply for the extension, and have a provincial health plan is in effect for the full length of your travel period.
+- You may be able to get an extension on your trip, but you must call travelcuts to apply for the extension, and have a provincial health plan is in effect for the full length of your travel period.

 - Costs and benefits may be different for residents of Quebec.